spencertipping/caterwaul/bootstrap/regexp-grammar-compiler.md

 Pieces are one of:

     1. Constant: contains just the start/end data; the text is encoded in the prototype.
 This is a metaclass; a single class is generated for each constant.
-    2. Erased variant: contains the result of an erased match; e.g. /(?:foo|bar|bif)/ is stored as just a string snippet, not as a proper alternative.
-    3. Sequence: contains start/end data along with numerically-indexed sub-pieces that are optionally aliased onto named methods.
+    2. Sequence: contains start/end data along with numerically-indexed sub-pieces that are optionally aliased onto named methods.
 Length is per-instance to allow for seq[] copying.
+    3. Primitive: contains start/end data but no structure.
+You get this when you don't use cross-references or nominal bindings within an alternative branch.

 You can think of these classes as being variations of atoms and conses, where conses have arbitrarily high arity (but are not variadic).
 Mapping semantics follow this model.